Photo Credit: 2RW Consultants

 Services

-2RW provided sustainable MEP engineering design and construction administration services for the comprehensive renovation of the historic physics building and 1980s addition.
-The renewal was completed through an occupied-phased construction process to maintain partial functional use of spaces throughout the renovation.
+2RW provided sustainable MEP engineering design and construction administration services for the comprehensive renovation of the historic physics building and the 1980s addition.
+The renewal was completed through a phased/occupied construction process to maintain partial functional use of spaces throughout the renovation.

-The comprehensive replacement of electrical systems includes a generator, switchgear, and transformer, as well as wiring for IT.
-Included in the design is a new building automation system (BAS) with digital controls connected to the central campus BAS.
-The system provides management for thermal comfort and energy efficiency with full system capabilities, including automated alerts, monitoring, scheduling, and controlling.
+The comprehensive replacement of electrical systems includes a generator, switchgear, a transformer, and IT wiring.
+The design includes a new building automation system (BAS) with digital controls connected to the central campus BAS.

 Results